A Public Membership Fishing Club near Marion, AL, Perry County

-Rebecca Ream caught this big bass ( about 10 lbs; May, 2012) on a bass fishing class trip with Dr. Wilson to the Donavan Lakes Fishing club.
+Rebecca Ream caught this big bass ( May, 2012) on a bass fishing class trip with Dr. Wilson to the Donavan Lakes Fishing club.
 This bass might be a little bit bigger that the one Susan Moore caught in the same lake a week earlier.
 "Judson girls can catch bass," Dr. Thomas Wilson (class instructor and Club Manager).

 Dave Pinch & Jerry King from Surrey, England - April 2010

 Want to see some big bass photos?
 Then click on Donavan Photos (link to the left)

 John Heard, Marion, knows how to beat the heat and to catch bass from Club lakes.
 John is fishing the cooler water that is being pumped into a lake.
 John saw bass chasing shad in the cooler water and he joined the fun.(July 2010).
 Additional photo of John Heard.